 - wireless M-Bus

-- Data logging: Data can be logged in two formats (ASCII & binary).
+- Data logging: Data can be logged in different formats.
 New data loggers can easily be added through a plug-in interface.
+Existing logger:

-- Data servers: Remote applications (e.g. smart phone apps, cloud applications) or local non-Java applications can access OpenMUC through one of the available data servers (e.g. a RESTful Web Service, Modbus server).
+- Data servers: Remote applications (e.g. smart phone apps, cloud applications) or local non-Java applications can access OpenMUC through one of the available data servers.
+Existing server:

 - Modularity: Drivers, data loggers etc. are all individual components.
 By selecting only the components you need you can create a very light weight system.